 ESOL / English Instructor

-Robin is an ESOL Teacher and Community Organiser, employed by English for Action.
-He has been teaching ESOL with the Voice of Domestic Workers three and a half years.
-He lives in the London Borough of Brent.
-Robin started teaching ESOL in 2018 as part of a community union project in Brent, where EFA provided the training.
-He joined EFA as teacher-organiser in 2020.
+Anne is an ESOL Teacher and Community Organiser, employed by English for Action.
+She started teaching ESOL with the Voice of Domestic Workers in September 2023.
+She lives in the London Borough of Croydon.

 Body and Mind Wellness Instructor

 Born from the Philippines, but an Australian citizen, Roman Berry is a Theatre Maker, Director and Choreographer.
 He trained at Flinders University Drama Centre (Acting) and Centre for Performing Arts (Dance) Australia.
 Performance career highlights include Cameron Mackintosh’s Australian Premiere of Miss Saigon.
 He was also the Artistic Director II Commonwealth Youth Games Opening & Closing Ceremony (Australia).
 He recently returned to Melbourne, after ten years in London, where he collaborated as Director/ Movement Director on several Off West End and Fringe Theatre productions, focusing on New Plays & New Musicals.
 Companies include The Bread & Roses Theatre, Goldsmiths University, The Jack Studio Theatre, Arrows & Traps Theatre Company, just to name a few.
 Inspired by the campaign and plight of migrant domestic workers with the then Justice for Domestic Workers UK, he has been involved as a volunteer facilitator since 2016, helping with what started as a Dance and Drama workshop.
 He has since created and conceptualised Body and Mind, Wellness Workshops with The Voice of Domestic Workers.
 He is also the Artistic Director of Divergent Theatre Collective.